oracle-livelabs/pts/upgrade-to-ai-db-26ai/lab2-autoupgrade/autoupgrade.md

     ```

 ## Task 2: The Autoupgrade tool ##
-The Auto Upgrade tool is part of the 23ai Oracle Home distribution.
-Previous versions (<= 18.4) will need a separate download and set-up from MyOracle Support under note 2485457.1.
+Although the Auto Upgrade tool is part of the 26ai Oracle Home distribution, it is recommended to always download the latest version.
+The latest version can be downloaded from MyOracle Support under note 2485457.1.
+For this lab, the download has been done and the resulting .jar file has been stored in the /source directory.

 In this example we will put 3 different upgrade scenarios in a single configuration file but you can also use autoupgrade for one or many more migrations at the same time.

 ### Prepare the environment for autoupgrade ###